 - Power ON the system and hold down the Shift key.

-- Release the shift key, when you see Advanced Recovery Options window.
+- Release the shift key, when you see the Advanced Recovery Options window.

 - Click Troubleshoot and select Advanced options.